-Gardening can be relaxing, it can be therapeutic, or it can be frustrating if you do not know which plants work best in your particular garden.
-Rock gardens are a wonderful way to amp up the visual interest in any landscaping, but placing plants that are not only going to look good but also thrive, can be a challenge.
+Gardening can be relaxing, therapeutic, or frustrating if you do not know which plants work best in your garden.
+Rock gardens are a wonderful way to amp up the visual interest in any landscaping, but placing plants that will not only look good but also thrive can be a challenge.
 Here are some of the best rock garden plants for a successful alpine garden.

 Rock Garden Plants And Ideas